OCA/delivery-carrier/delivery_package_fee/README.rst

 Configuration
 =============

-In "Inventory > Configuration > Delivery > Shipping Methods", a new tab allow to select the package fees.
+In "Inventory > Configuration > Delivery > Delivery Methods", a new tab allow to select the package fees.
 For each product added, a new fee line will be added in the sales order.